The Integer-valued Moving-Average Random Field: Special Cases of INMA Random Fields

-If the innovations are additionally Poisson distributed, with $\sigma^2_\varepsilon = \mu_\varepsilon$, then parts~(i) and~(ii) of Corollary~\ref{corollary: poisson inma dependence} imply that spatial dependence vanishes, so the $X_{s,t}\sim \text{Poi}(\mu_X)$ are simply i.i.d. \end{example} The remaining two special cases of INMA$(q)$ time series models, the ``lifetime model'' of \citet{brannas01} and the ``changing-states model'' of \citet{alosh88}, are difficult to extend beyond a time context and are, thus, not further considered here.
+So the ACvF gets reduced by the factor $(\sigma^2_\varepsilon - \mu_\varepsilon)/\sigma^2_\varepsilon\ <1$ compared to the independence model in Example~\ref{example: inma independence}.
+If the innovations are additionally Poisson distributed (with $\sigma^2_\varepsilon = \mu_\varepsilon$), then parts~(i) and~(ii) of Corollary~\ref{corollary: poisson inma dependence} even imply that spatial dependence vanishes, so the $X_{s,t}\sim \text{Poi}(\mu_X)$ are simply i.i.d. \end{example} The remaining two special cases of INMA$(q)$ time series models, the ``lifetime model'' of \citet{brannas01} and the ``changing-states model'' of \citet{alosh88}, are difficult to extend beyond a time context and are, thus, not further considered here.

 Finally, let us have a look at the vectors~$\bfY_{s,t}$ of all thinnings being applied to~$\varepsilon_{s,t}$, the pgf of which is given in \eqref{equation: pgf Y}:

 This pgf is necessary if one wants to compute the joint probability of a full rectangle $\bfX = \bfB \cdot \bfY$ of INMA$(q_1,q_2)$-counts, recall \eqref{eq: INMA representation}.
 For the independence model according to Example~\ref{example: inma independence}, we have